VIoTGPT: Learning to Schedule Vision Tools in LLMs towards Intelligent Video Internet of Things: VIoTGPT

 \textbf{Generalization and Robustness.} To evaluate the generalization of LLMs on the knowledge videos, the video data in the testing benchmarks is different from that in the training dataset.
 To evaluate the semantic robustness, the instructions in the testing datasets are quite different from those in the training dataset.

-\textbf{Fine-grained and Interrelated Tools.} Tools of human-centric recognition and vehicle-centric recognition usually share similar objectives and usage, therefore leading to fine-grained tool differentiation.
+\textbf{Fine-grained and Interrelated Tools.} In the hierarchical taxonomy of VIoT tools, tools of human-centric recognition or vehicle-centric recognition usually share similar objectives and usage, therefore leading to fine-grained tool differentiation.
 Event-related analysis typically involves multiple interrelated tools, making them useful as evaluation metrics for this purpose.